A mobile molecular tool is helping us better assess biodiversity impacts in endangered New Zealand species, and around the world

 To preserve planetary health, we first have to understand the well-being of our earth’s natural systems.
 The unprecedented loss of biodiversity has potentially serious consequences for human health, but because so much of nature is uncatalogued, we struggle to quantify this decline.

 In my research, I develop mobile DNA approaches to monitor our environments around the world, even in remote and low-resource settings.
-This research allows me to study freshwater quality, assess the health of critically endangered species such as the iconic New Zealand birds takahē and kākāpō, share vital data with conservationists to directly improve conservation management, monitor biodiversity, and use this knowledge to develop biodiversity credits for threatened ecosystems – all in a rapid, cost-efficient, and
+This research allows me to study freshwater quality, assess the health of critically endangered species such as the iconic New Zealand birds takahē and kākāpō, share vital data with conservationists to directly improve conservation management, monitor biodiversity, and use this knowledge to develop biodiversity credits for threatened ecosystems – all in a rapid, cost-efficient, and localised manner.

 Endemic to New Zealand, the takahē (Porphyrio hochstetteri) (picture 1) is the largest rail in the world and completely flightless.
 The species was considered extinct due to habitat destruction and introduced predators until a small remnant population was discovered in the Murchison Mountains in 1948.
 Only ~400 takahē remain, and their genetic diversity is most likely limited.